-In 2017, 290,000 bicycles were reported stolen in England and Wales according to crime statistics from the Office of Statistics.
+In the year to March 2020, 275,000 stolen bikes were reported in England and Wales, according to the ONS.
 But with an estimated 71% of bicycle thefts never recorded with police, the true number of stolen bicycles is likely much higher.

 Specialist bicycle insurance policies cover you for the theft and damage of your bicycle and if you add on extras, for a range of other mishaps and eventualities.